Manuele23/DNLP-KeyBert/README.md

   Includes scraping, parsing IMDb keywords and AI-generated summary processing.

 - **`Evaluation/`**
-  Comparative evaluation of all models (baseline KeyBERT, metadata-based, sentiment-aware, reranker).
+  Comparative evaluation of all models (baseline KeyBERT, metadata-based, sentiment-aware, reranker) with also a file for the results analysis.

 - **`Preprocessing/`**
   Code for text normalization and cleaning.